rudylee/robot/README.md

 ### Improvement

 There are a few places I think need some improvements.
 The first one is the spec for command class.
 I believe it is better to use mock inside the spec for robot and table classes.
+However, I am not sure whether it will bring any benefits to the test.

 The next one is get_direction method inside robot class.
 I think there should be better way to rotate the hash.